DODOEX/docs/docs/tradeApi.md

 | targetApproveAddr              | User need give sell Token's authority to this contract (DODOApprove) before swaping. if sell Token equals to ETH (BNB or HT). the param will be empty.  |
 | to                             | DODOProxy's address |
 | data                           | ABI Data，Use directly  |

+## Integrate with Smart Contract

+The data obtained from DODO-API can be sent directly to DODOProxy contract.
+But if you want to use your own contract to encapsulate and send the data, you can refer to the following code sample: [DODOApiEncapsulation.sol](https://github.com/DODOEX/dodo-example/blob/main/contracts/DODOApiEncapsulation.sol)